 Although Valentine’s Day is the holiday of romance, it is also a time when couples often examine the state of their relationships and decide whether to continue or end them.
 But even with a break-up, survey respondents’ thoughts were focused not on matters of materialism or “faking” the relationship through the holiday, but on being honest with their partners, moving on to find better relationships and taking care of themselves.
 After a break-up, if a ring is involved, 74 percent said that the person who paid for it should assume ownership, versus 26 percent who thought it should go to the recipient.
 Interestingly enough, women (76 percent) subscribed to the you-paid-for-it-you-keep-it notion at a higher rate than men (69 percent).

 When asked about the timing of a break up, just 4 percent said they would hold off until after Valentine’s Day so as not to jeopardize gifts and a nice meal.
 The vast majority – 74 percent – said they would break up now.
 For 46 percent of respondents, finding a better, more loving relationship was the best thing about breaking up, while taking time to reflect and focus on themselves was a close second at 44 percent.
 Down at the bottom of the list: finding a wealthier partner, at 3 percent.

 Impulse Research conducted the online survey in December 2014 with a random sample of 1,091 men and women.
 The Impulse Research proprietary online panel has been carefully selected to closely match US population demographics and the respondents are representative of American men and women 18+.
 The overall sampling error rate for this survey is +/-3% at the 95 percent rate of confidence.

 About WP Diamonds

-The full article with more detailed information and graphics can be found here.
+The full article with more detailed information and graphics.